 In accordance with generally accepted accounting principles, a liability is recorded for unused vacation and similar compensatory leave balances since the employees' entitlement to these balances are attributable to services already rendered and it is probable that virtually all of these balances will be liquidated by either paid time off or payment upon termination or retirement.
 All leave benefits are accrued when incurred.
-The balance at June 30, 2020 was \$37,292.
+The balance at June 30, 2021 was \$84,209.

-Beginning balance Additions Deletions Ending balance Due within one year Compensated absences \$ 27,744 \$ 23,908 \$ (14,360) \$ 37,292 \$ 9,323
+Beginning A al aliti a ra a Delations Ending Due within balance Additions Deletions balance one year Compensated absences \$ 37,292 \$ 68,901 \$ (21,984) \$ 84,209 \$ 21,052